polarwk/polarwk.github.io/_pages/about.md

 ---

 I received my B.E. degree from the School of Software at Fudan University in 2020.
-Subsequently, I obtained my Ph.D. from Fudan University in 2025, under the supervision of [Dr. WeiLi Han](https://faculty.fudan.edu.cn/weili/zh_CN/index.htm).
+Subsequently, I obtained my Ph.D. from Fudan University in 2025, under the supervision of [Dr. Weili Han](https://faculty.fudan.edu.cn/weili/zh_CN/index.htm).

 My research interests are centered on the security and scalability of decentralized networks.
 I have a strong focus on Blockchain Data Analysis, utilizing graph theory and machine learning to interpret complex on-chain behaviors.